-- J. Any case that arises before or during a summer, academic, or holiday break period may be heard during that same break period if a relevant hearing body is available.
-Otherwise, the case will be adjudicated during the following academic semester. - K. In cases that could have resulted in removal from housing, suspension, or expulsion (i.e., those initially referred to a Student Conduct Panel or Ad Hoc Panel, regardless of the eventual method of resolution) the recommended outcome will be forwarded to the Director of SRR or designee for review.
-The Director of SRR or designee shall either adopt the sanction recommended by the Panel or assign another or no sanction within their discretion.
-In cases of suspension or expulsion, the Vice Provost for Student Affairs and Dean of Students or designee, in concurrence with the Provost and Executive Vice President for Academic Affairs or designee, will assign sanctions.
+- J. Any case that occurs or is reported before or during a summer, academic, or holiday break period may be heard during that same break period if a relevant hearing body is available.
+Otherwise, the case will be resolved during the following academic semester. - K. In cases that could have resulted in removal from housing, suspension, or expulsion (i.e., those initially referred to a Student Conduct Panel or Ad Hoc Panel, regardless of the eventual method of resolution) the recommended outcome will be forwarded to the Director of SRR or designee for review.
+The Director of SRR or designee shall (a) adopt the sanction recommended by the Panel or (b) assign another or no sanction within their discretion.
+In cases of suspension or expulsion, the Vice Provost for Student Affairs and Dean of Students or designee and the Provost and Executive Vice President for Academic Affairs or designee, will agree upon assigned sanctions.

-IX.
+VII.
 Procedural Guidelines